dvekas/Petstore-Automated-Testing/readme.txt

 https://petstore.swagger.io/

 There are multiple ways to run the tests:
-    - Run it directly from the test classes, ind the IDE:
+    - Run it directly from the test classes, in the IDE:
-            * src/test/java/pet/CreateUpdateDeletePetTests.class
+            * src/test/java/pet/...
-            * src/test/java/store/CreateGetDeleteOrderTests.class
+            * src/test/java/store/...
-    - Run the test suite from testng.xml
+    - Run the test suite from testng xml files, in the IDE:
+            * src/testng.xml
+            * src/testsuites/petSuite.xml
+    - Run with Maven command:
+            * all tests run with "mvn clean install" by default
+            * running all the tests directly: "mvn test -DxmlFilePath=src/testng.xml"
-    - Run with Maven command.
-They run with "mvn clean install" by default, but, for specifically running of the test suite use: "mvn test -DxmlFilePath=src/testng.xml"
+            * running the Pet test suite only: "mvn test -DxmlFilePath=src/testsuites/petSuite.xml"

+"mvn clean install" is needed before running any tests.

 Used technologies:
     - language: Java (version: 22.01)